-We recently consulted on updates to the Contaminated Land Management Guideline 1 and 5 and have updated the draft guidelines based on the submissions received.
+The draft Contaminated Land Management Guidelines 1 and 5 have been updated based on the submissions received in March 2016.

-We have released the draft revised guidelines as they assist with understanding the proposed amendments to the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (the NESCS).
-There may be further minor changes to the guidelines as a result of the consultation on the proposed amendments to the NESCS.
+We released the draft revised guidelines as they assist with understanding the proposed amendments to the NESCS.
+There may be further minor changes to the guidelines as a result of the consultation on the proposed amendments.

-The final revised guidelines are planned to be gazetted in early 2017.
-Until then, the 2011 version of Contaminated Land Management Guidelines 1 & 5 are the ‘current editions’ for NESCS purposes.
-We will provide for a transitional period before the new versions of these guidelines are gazetted, to allow for investigations currently being undertaken.
+The final revised guidelines are planned to be gazetted in early 2018.
+Until then, the 2011 version of Contaminated Land Management Guidelines 1 and 5 are the ‘current editions’ for NESCS purposes.
+We will provide for a transitional period before the new versions of these guidelines are gazetted to allow for investigations currently being undertaken.

 - Contaminated Land Management Guideline No. 1: Reporting on Contaminated Sites in New Zealand (2016 revised draft)

 - Contaminated Land Management Guideline No. 5: Site Investigation and Analysis of Soils (2016 revised draft)

 Find out more